tweedegolf/tweedegolf.github.io/_posts/2016-01-16-react-threejs.md

 We see 2 obvious differences:

 **1)** In react-three we import one object and this object contains all available components.
 I have given the components the same name as the properties of the imported object, but I could have used any name.
-The naming convention in React commands us to write custom components with an uppercase, which I obied willingly.
+The naming convention in React commands us to write custom components starting with an uppercase, which I obied willingly.

-In react-three-renderer we import one component and the available components are known within this tag.
-This is because react-three-renderer uses internal component, similar to `div`, `span` and so on.
+In react-three-renderer we import one component and the available components are known within this component/tag.
+This is because react-three-renderer uses internal components, similar to `div`, `span` and so on.
 Note that the names of the components start with lowercases.

 **2)** In react-three the properties geometry and material of the `Mesh` component are instances of the corresponding Threejs classes whereas in react-three-renderer both the geometry and the material are components as well.

-React-three has only 17 components, but react-three-renderer strives to create components for every Threejs class, thus gaining a higher granularity.
+React-three has only 17 components, but react-three-renderer strives to create components for every (relevant) Threejs class, thus gaining a higher granularity.

 ####Importing models

-The model loaders for Threejs load the various 3D formats (Collada, FBX, Obj, JSON, and so on) into Threejs objects that can be added to the scene right away.
-Where this is very convenient when you use Threejs without React bindings, it requires an extra conversion step when we do use React bindings because we need to parse the Threejs object into components.
+The model loaders for Threejs load the various 3D formats (Collada, FBX, Obj, JSON, and so on) and parse them into Threejs objects that can be added to the scene right away.
+This is very convenient when you use Threejs without React bindings, but it requires an extra conversion step when we do use React bindings because we need to parse the Threejs object into components.

 To accomplish this, we need to extract the geometries and the materials from the model:

 {% highlight javascript %}

-  let model; // the loaded 3d model let materialIndices = new Map();
+  let model; // the loaded 3d model let materialsArray = [];
-  let materialsArray = [];
+  let materialIndices = new Map();
   let geometries = new Map();
+  let index = 0;

   model.traverse((child) => {
     if(child instanceof THREE.Mesh){